dpeschka/tvtower/README.md

 # Elastic Fernsehturm.
-Simple demonstration of damped Hamiltonian elastodynamics with [FEniCS](https://fenicsproject.org).
+Demonstration of damped Hamiltonian elastodynamics with [FEniCS](https://fenicsproject.org).

 <img src="tvtower.gif" width="50%" alt="Animated TV tower from elastic Fernsehturm code">

+This is a very simple demonstration of research for more complex nonlinearly coupled mechanical problems that involve nonlinear viscoelasticity, diffusion and phase separation, reactions and phase transitions, see e.g. [[Schmeller and Peschka, SIAP 2023]](https://doi.org/10.1137/22M148478X).

 Author: Dirk Peschka